 By Jennifer Janviere

-Jennifer Janviere is an instructor and multimedia specialist for the Diederich College of Communication.
+Jennifer Janviere is a multimedia specialist and instructor in the Diederich College of Communication.